Falafel pita: crunch and freshness in every bite

 When falafel becomes a social engineering problem 😅

 Trying to eat a well-loaded falafel pita is an extreme sport.
 The first bite always decides whether you'll end up with tahini sauce on your shirt or manage to maintain the structural integrity of the bread.
-Experts recommend tilting it 45 degrees, like a car taking a curve.
+Experts recommend tilting it 45 degrees, like a car on a curve.
 But let's be honest: 90% of the time you end up with sticky hands and a guilty smile.